Retail foreign exchange trading

+History

+The first generation of forex online trading platforms emerged in 1994.
+Web technology allowed retail foreign exchange traders to access markets and trade currency pairs from their own computers.

+The development of trading platforms has progressed through several stages.
+Initially, platforms consisted of basic programs downloaded to computers, followed by easier-to-use interfaces incorporating features such as charting and technical analysis tools.
+Platforms subsequently migrated to the web and to mobile devices such as tablets and smartphones.
+Since 2010, development has focused on integrating automated trading and social trading capabilities into forex platforms.

 Regulation

 Starting in 2010, financial regulators in developed markets have introduced measures to limit the amount of leverage that retail investors can take on, particularly across foreign exchange transactions.
 These restrictions sought to limit speculation and protect retail investors against unexpected losses.
+Forex brokers are also regulated; most countries have anti-money laundering and counter-terrorism financing regulations that include know your customer requirements for brokers.
+Some cryptocurrency regulations may also apply where cryptocurrencies are used to deposit and withdraw funds from forex brokers.

 United States

+In the United States, no single regulator oversees all retail forex activities.
+The Dodd-Frank Act allocated jurisdictional authority over retail forex derivatives to multiple agencies — including the SEC, CFTC, OCC, Federal Reserve, FDIC, NFA, and FINRA — depending on the type of entity facilitating the transactions.
+Per the Commodity Exchange Act, the CFTC has jurisdiction over futures commission merchants, retail foreign exchange dealers, and other previously unregulated entities.
+Though oversight remains fragmented, regulatory scrutiny of the sector has grown alongside the market itself.

-In the United States, the Commodity Futures Trading Commission (CFTC) limited leverage available to retail forex traders to 50:1 on major currency pairs and 20:1 for all others.
+The Commodity Futures Trading Commission (CFTC) limited leverage available to retail forex traders to 50:1 on major currency pairs and 20:1 for all others.
 Major currencies include the Australian dollar, the British pound, the Canadian dollar, the Danish Krone, the euro, the Japanese yen, the New Zealand dollar, the Norwegian Krone, the Swedish Krona, the Swiss franc and the US dollar.
 The National Futures Association (NFA) is authorized to periodically review the list of major currencies, in light of changes in volatility.

 The initial version of the CFTC's 2010 regulations proposed lowering leverage limits to 10:1.
 But the CFTC adopted the higher 50:1 and 20:1 leverage limits described following criticism from Forex market participants.
 No such restrictions existed prior to 2010, when these rules came into effect.